kkduncan/rehearsal/README.md

 # trial
-Test Implementations of common data structures and algorithms
+Test implementations of common data structures and algorithms for personal use.